Browsed by

 Elijah Wampey: Christian Education in Farmington, Oneida, and West Stockbridge

 Author: Anthony Vinci In Farmington, Connecticut, the Wampey family was considered one of the most prominent families.
 Elijah Wampey, the father of eight children, played a crucial role in advancing Christianity beyond Connecticut and to both New York and Massachusetts.
-He became interested in advancing Native Americans’ knowledge of English law and individual land ownership, a common characteristic among Puritans.…
+He became interested in advancing Native Americans’ knowledge of English law and individual land ownership, a common characteristic among Puritans.
+This increased confidence among the local Indians helped them to send letters to the Connecticut General Assembly, which assisted in…

 Read More Read More